Seminar im Dienstleistungsmanagement: What Matters in Autonomous Mobility: Understanding the Human-Machine Gap

 Seminar im DLM

-Course Content: In the winter semester of 2025/26, the Seminar im Dienstleistungsmanagement (Engl: Applied Service Research Seminar) will thematically address the topic of the “Role of AI Communication Style in Human-AI Collaboration”
+Course Content: In the summer semester of 2026, the Seminar im Dienstleistungsmanagement (Engl: Applied Service Research Seminar) will thematically address the topic of "What Matters in Autonomous Mobility: Understanding the Human-Machine Gap"

-Teaching Mode and Assessment: The seminar runs throughout the semester and includes input sessions (Thursday afternoons starting 4 pm) and consulting meetings (Thursday afternoons or on extra timeslots when needed).
-Assessment is based on a paper presentation, a final presentation, and a seminar paper (please note: assessment is open to changes but a seminar paper and at least one presentation will be required).
+Teaching Mode and Assessment: The seminar runs throughout the semester and includes input sessions (Wednesday) and consulting meetings (Wednesday afternoons or on extra timeslots when needed).
+Assessment is based on a paper presentation, a final presentation, and a seminar paper.

 Benefits of joining the seminar: